WallGauge-GaugeApps/sbPowerGauge/README.md

 At this point the app should be up and running as a service  and you can use the `journalctl -u sbPowerGauge -f` command to see running status log.

 ## Configure the application to use your SunnyBoy Web Box
 You will need to set the IP address of your SunnyBoy Web Box.
 This is done over BLE and requires our (not released yet) ios (iPhone or iPad) app.
 As a workaround you can use LightBlue | Explorer to find and connect to this device and set the IP address.
-This workaround will also work on an Android device.
+This workaround will also work on an Android device (non IOS device).

 **To Do:  Add instructions for configuring this app with Lightblue | Explorer**